eresearchqut/ontvisc/README.md

 ```

 #### Summary
 A summary of the results gets output in the **SampleName_read_classification_report.html**.
-If several modes were tested, they can be found in separate tabs (Megablast, Kraken and/or Kaiju)
+If several modes were tested, they can be found in separate tabs (Megablast, Kraken and/or Kaiju).

 ### De novo assembly mode outputs
 In this mode, the assembly created by Canu will be saved under the **SampleName/assembly/canu** folder.